This information is for UC Berkeley students enrolled in CS169 on campus.

-- Important event dates—according to the Academic Requirements for Scheduling Conflicts, you must tell us by the end of the second week of classes if you will have conflicts, as job interviews DO NOT get you a free pass for missing these.
+- Important dates: according to the Academic Requirements for Scheduling Conflicts, you must tell us by the end of the second week of classes if you will have conflicts with the following.
+Job interviews DO NOT automatically get you a free pass for missing these.
 The dates for these important events are on the syllabus/lecture schedule linked above: